jacecotton/tcds/assets/scripts/WebComponent/README.md

 # WebComponent.js

-The `WebComponent` class is used to create custom web components.
+The `WebComponent` class is a utility for more easily creating native web components, or custom elements.
 It extends the `HTMLElement` interface, and adds some helpful features like reactive state-based rendering, props management, and related lifecycle hooks.

 ## Props
 Props are like settings for a component.
 The component provides the API, and props are set to interface with the API.

 Props are set by the component user via attributes on the component at the instance level.
-They are tracked and mirrored to an internal `this.props` object, which is immutable.
-Any changes to the component's attributes will trigger a re-render.
+Any changes to the component's attributes will update the `this.props` object and trigger a re-render.
 As such, a best practice while creating components is to never use `setAttribute` on the component's host.

 ## State
-State is the internal data of a component that keeps track of changes to the component as it's interacted with.
-Whether an accordion section is collapsed, whether a carousel is playing, the current slide a carousel is on, etc. is the component's state.
+State is the internal data of a component that responds to user input, action, or some other event.
+Whether an accordion section is collapsed, a carousel is playing, which slide of a carousel is active, etc. is the component's state.

 Component state is readable and writable from an internal `this.state` object.
 Mutations to `this.state` trigger a re-render.